concrete5cojp/git-Webhooks-Auto-Deploy-PHP-Script/README.md

 Date | Version | Release note
 ----|---|-----
+2020/4/24 | 4.1.0    | - Tailwind CSS Build support added<br>- Route53 is now option if you leave AWS parameters blank and added a message
 2020/4/22 | 4.0.1    | Fix wiki output to show git branch properly
 2020/3/13 | 4.0    | - New shell script <br> The shell script to setup web root document, Nginx config and route53 record<br>- Changed `deployments.php` to `deploy.php` to simplify.
 2019/8/7 | 3.0beta | - Bug fixes<br>- new reset option<br>- new submodule option (not tested, so it's beta) <br>- Comments to describe more detail